bbc/psammead/packages/components/psammead-story-promo/README.md

 ## Roadmap

+This component will soon be integrated on to add support for additional UX and product requirements such as;

-- Hover and focus states will be added
+- Hover and focus states
+- Logic to toggle a 'Top Story' mode which has greater text size and a vertically stacked design

 ## Contributing